High Performance (Spiedie) Computing

 About

-The High-Performance Computing Cluster aptly name “Spiedie” is a 2808 compute core & 512 Knights Landing core cluster housed in the Thomas J. Watson College of Engineering and Applied Science's data center located at the Innovative Technology Complex.
+The High-Performance Computing Cluster, aptly name “Spiedie,” is a 2744 compute core cluster at the Thomas J. Watson College of Engineering and Applied Science's data center in the Innovative Technology Complex.
 This research facility offers computer capabilities for researchers across Binghamton University.

 Raw Stats